notofonts/test/fontbakery/googlefonts-NotoSerifTest-report.md

 </div></details><details><summary>🔥 <b>FAIL:</b> Validates that when an instance record is included for the default instance, its subfamilyNameID value is set to either 2 or 17, and its postScriptNameID value is set to 6. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/fvar.html#com.adobe.fonts/check/varfont/valid_default_instance_nameids">com.adobe.fonts/check/varfont/valid_default_instance_nameids</a>)</summary><div>

-* 🔥 **FAIL** 'Regular' instance has the same coordinates as the default instance; its subfamilyNameID should be either 2 or 17, instead of 257. [code: invalid-default-instance-subfamily-nameid:257]
+* 🔥 **FAIL** 'Regular' instance has the same coordinates as the default instance; its subfamilyNameID should be either 2 or 17, instead of 263. [code: invalid-default-instance-subfamily-nameid:263]
-* 🔥 **FAIL** 'Regular' instance has the same coordinates as the default instance; its postScriptNameID should be 6, instead of 259. [code: invalid-default-instance-postscript-nameid:259]
 </div></details><details><summary>🔥 <b>FAIL:</b> Validates that when an instance record is included for the default instance, its subfamilyNameID value is set to either 2 or 17, and its postScriptNameID value is set to 6. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/fvar.html#com.adobe.fonts/check/varfont/valid_default_instance_nameids">com.adobe.fonts/check/varfont/valid_default_instance_nameids</a>)</summary><div>